DeepakVadgama/deepakvadgama.github.io/_posts/blog/2017-01-23-spring-boot-wonders.md

 ### Flyway - Database migrations

 We have ample resources for deployments and rollback of the code, but very limited tools for doing the same for database changes done during the release.
-Flyway is an excellent tool which does just that.
+[Flyway](https://flywaydb.org/) is an excellent tool which does just that.
 Spring Boot integrates nicely with Flyway.

-It requires SQL scripts to follow a naming convention.
-During first application startup, flyway creates its own table for tracking which version of script is run.
-During subsequent startups, the latest script file version is compared to version in the database table, and script is ran accordingly.
+Check out [this page](https://flywaydb.org/getstarted/how) for how flyway works.
+It is quite useful and effective for DB upgrades and rollbacks.

  Check out [this sample repository](https://docs.spring.io/spring-boot/docs/current/reference/html/howto-database-initialization.html)